sbyrnes321/numericalunits/README.txt

 * You can give a dimension to complex numbers in the same way as real numbers--for example ``(2.1e3 + 3.9e4j) * ohm``.

 * I tested only in Python 2.7, but as far as I can tell it should be compatible with any Python version 2.x or 3.x.
 Please email me if you have checked.

+* If you get overflows or underflows, you can edit the unit initializations.
+  For example, the package sets the meter to a numerical value between 0.1 and 10.
+Therefore, if you're doing molecular simulation, most lengths you use will be tiny numbers.
+You should probably set the meter instead to be between, say, 1e8 and 1e10.

 Notes on unit definitions
 -------------------------